CodingMakoto/Raijin/README.md

-## Last Informations

-⚠️ **STILL IN DEVELOPMENT, NOT FINISHED YET**

-⚠️ DISCLAIMER : I'm a Student Developer that create this by himself.
-My code work but can be a lot different about what real dev do and not optimized at all.

-## Languages supported

-🇫🇷 **Français**

-🇬🇧 **English**

 ## Discover Raijin

 So...
 Hello !
 I'm Raijin Discord Bot !
 My goal was to create a New Adventure on Discord based on the Genshin Impact Game.
-I can fetch your Personal Info in the real game also, with me you are going to discover the New Adventure with a new guide named : Makoto and visit a New Island inspired of Genshin Impact, complete quests and chapters, view your daily quests, heal yourself by using statues of the seven, meet bosses and fight them, collect materials and earn characters to be more powerful in battle !.
+I can fetch your Personal Info in the real game also, with me you are going to discover the New Adventure with a new guide named : Makoto and visit a New Island inspired of Genshin Impact.
+- Complete quests and chapters
+- View your daily quests
+- Heal yourself by using statues of the seven
+- Meet bosses and fight them
+- Collect materials and earn characters to be more powerful in battle !

 <p align="center">
   <img src="images/1-english.jpg"/>